skye48/web_scraping/README.md

 # web_scraping
-In this project, I write a short code in Javascript to collect information from a website.
+In this project, I write a short code in JavaScript to collect information from a website.
 This code is used in Google Apps Script integrated into Google Sheets.

 Input is UEN (Unique Entity Number) which is a distinct identification number assigned to business entities registered in Singapore.